cauvery/CrossBrowserTestingHackathon/README.md

 ## Overview

-Cross Browser Testing using Traditional approach and Applitools AI with Ultrafast Grid
+Cross Browser Testing using Traditional approach and Applitools AI with Ultrafast Grid Using Pytest and Selenium

 Note: Traditional tests can be viewed as html reports and screenshot is available for failures embedded within html report.

+## Prerequisites
+Python 3 and pip

 ## Installation

-First you will need to clone the repo:
+Clone the repo:

 ```
   $ git clone https://github.com/cauvery/CrossBrowserTestingHackathon.git